0xSpaceShard/starknet-devnet/website/docs/running/install.md

 ### Install from GitHub

-- Use the `--locked` flag to ensure using the dependencies listed in [the lock file](/Cargo.lock)
+- Use the `--locked` flag to ensure using the dependencies listed in `Cargo.lock` in the project root.
-- Preferably familiarize yourself with the `cargo install` command ([docs](https://doc.rust-lang.org/cargo/commands/cargo-install.html#dealing-with-the-lockfile))
+- Preferably familiarize yourself with the `cargo install` command ([docs](https://doc.rust-lang.org/cargo/commands/cargo-install.html#dealing-with-the-lockfile)).

 ```
 $ cargo install --git https://github.com/0xSpaceShard/starknet-devnet-rs.git --locked